magento-hackathon/mage-git-info/README.md

 0. Show current commit-sha-hash
 0. Show unstaged or new files (Dirt checker)
 0. Show commit logs
+0. Show branch list as a drop-down with pre-selected current branch
+0. Switch branches

 ## Ideas

 0. Format Log Output (Tom)
-0. Show branch list as a drop-down with pre-selected current branch (Stephan)
 0. Show modified files in a popup (Tom)
 0. Show new/untracked files in a popup (Tom)
-0. Switch branches (Andre)
 0. Checking Branch state by AJAX every 2sek with configuration option to define the refreshing time (Anjey)
 0. List branches
   * display merged/not merged branches differently
   * display branch descriptions